17 Great Gluten-Free Restaurants In San Francisco

 Where To Find The Best Gluten-Free Restaurants In San Francisco

 Whether you visit San Francisco to check out Alcatraz prison or ride the cable car through Chinatown, you need to stop to eat.
-There are many gluten-free restaurants around the city, and most restaurants offer items that can be adapted.
+We found many gluten-free restaurants around the city, and most restaurants offered to adapt menu items.

 Although, be aware that some restaurants offer gluten-friendly dishes suitable for those on a gluten-free diet.
 However, gluten-friendly establishments aren’t safe for Celiacs who require no risk of cross-contamination.